-PDF | 161.48 KB
+PDF | 573.62 KB

-Mediclinic’s track record on delivering growth and creating long-term value in all its business operations in Southern Africa, Switzerland and the UAE is testament to its strategy of being a long-term player and delivering a sustainable business.
-While growth, profitability and creating shareholder value are certainly major strategic drivers, this cannot be achieved unless the Group offers efficient, effective, appropriate and evidence-based clinical services to its patients; follows ethical business practices, values its employees by following fair labour practices and offering competitive remuneration, training and development opportunities; respects the communities within which the Group operates and contributes to the well-being of society; and carefully manages its impact on the environment by focusing on its carbon footprint, use of energy and water resources and waste management.
+Mediclinic’s track record on delivering growth and creating long-term value in across its divisions in Switzerland, Southern Africa and the United Arab Emirates is testament to its strategy of being a long-term player and delivering a sustainable business.
+While growth, profitability and creating shareholder value are certainly major strategic drivers, this cannot be achieved unless the Group offers efficient, effective, appropriate and evidence-based clinical services to its patients; follows ethical business practices; values its employees by following fair labour practices and offering competitive remuneration, training and development opportunities; respects the communities within which the Group operates and contributes to the well-being of society; and carefully manages its impact on the environment by focusing on its carbon footprint, use of energy and water resources and waste management.